 1948 An unusual double-bill of one-acts opens at the Cort Theatre: Thornton Wilder's The Happy Journey to Trenton and Camden and Jean-Paul Sartre's The Respectful Prostitute.
 It runs a respectable 318 performances.

-1969 The Great White Way turns red, white, and blue when 1776 opens at the 46th Street Theatre.
-The musical about the Declaration of Independence, with music and lyrics by Sherman Edwards and book by Peter Stone, stars Howard Da Silva, William Daniels, Ken Howard, and, making her Broadway debut, Betty Buckley.
+1969 Broadway turns red, white, and blue when 1776 opens at the 46th Street Theatre.
+The musical about the Declaration of Independence, with music and lyrics by Sherman Edwards and a book by Peter Stone, stars Howard Da Silva, William Daniels, Ken Howard, and, making her Broadway debut, Betty Buckley.

 2000 After years of international touring and even a TV broadcast, the Celtic dance revue Riverdance opens at the Gershwin Theatre under the title Riverdance - on Broadway, and runs 605 performances.